(coed, entering grades 1-7 in Fall 2024)

 Robotics Show & Tell

-Every Friday at 2:30pm, parents/guardians are encouraged to attend the Robotics Show & Tell where campers present their robots (grades 1-3) and participate in mini-competitions (grades 4-7).
+Every Friday at 2:30 PM, parents/guardians are encouraged to attend the Robotics Show & Tell where campers will present and demonstrate their robots (grades 1-4) and participate in mini-competitions (grades 5-7).
+Look for more information in the weekly newsletters.Lunch, Snacks, and Allergies

-Extended care, transportation service, and after camp activities are available.
-These options can be combined to meet your needs.
+The following options can be combined to meet your needs.
 For example, you can choose morning Transportation Service and afternoon Extended Care.
-Logistical information for these additional options will be provided in the Parent Welcome Packet closer to the start of camp.
+Logistical information for these additional options are provided in the Parent Welcome Packet emailed to registrants closer to the start of camp.

 Extended Care is located at Cranbrook Lower School Brookside